scottnonnenberg/notate/README.md

 In development mode, you'll get an experience similar to the Node.js experience, except modern module loaders will put everything in one file.
 Naming your functions will really help here.

-You can see what stacks look like on various browsers on the [stack examples page](examples.md).
+You can see what stacks look like on various browsers on the [stack examples page](https://github.com/scottnonnenberg/notate/blob/master/examples.md).

 Now, some notes on specific browsers:

+### PhantomJS

+Sadly, the output on this platform you frequently use for testing [is quite ugly](https://github.com/scottnonnenberg/notate/blob/master/examples.md#phantomjs).
+Its `stack` and `stackArray` fields are both large and [`enumerable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties), and are therefore included in the `util.inspect()` component of the `prettyPrint()`.

+But there's an additional weirdness with this browser - the `stack` property of `Error` objects neither `writable` nor `configurable` we can't annotate it!
+Thus, this library creates a second field to be annotated and then used in the `prettyPrint()`: `err.alternateStack`.
+It is `writable` and `configurable`, but not `enumerable`.

 ### Internet Explorer 10/11